backdrop-contrib/navbar/README.md

 A very simple mobile friendly navigation toolbar.
 The Navbar module displays a bar containing top-level administrative components across the top of the screen or on left side.

-In addition to providing responsive access, the vertical orientation of Navbar provides deep-level access into administrative functions without refreshing the page.
+In addition to providing responsive access, the vertical orientation of Navbar provides deep-level access into administrative functions.
 Navbar module has a drawer section where it displays links provided by other modules.
 The drawer can be hidden/shown by clicking on its corresponding tab.